Mason Hoffenberg

 "Mason Hoffenberg (1922-1986) must have been something like a beat/hippie-era version of Elliot Vereker, the protagonist of James Thurber’s satire “Something To Say” (1935)", says J. A. Lee about the co-author of Candy.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Mason Hoffenberg" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Mason Hoffenberg" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools